 - Quiet books.
 I’m a genre girl, so I’m looking for books with thrills and scares.

 - Pure contemporary.
-I love these books (think BFF BUCKET LIST by Dee Romito or THE SLEEPOVER by Jen Ramone), but I’m not looking for that this time around.
+I love these books (think SOMEDAY, SOMEWHERE by Lindsey Champion), but I’m not looking for that this time around.

 - High fantasy.

 - No vampires or werewolves (UNLESS it’s a silly take on the trope.
-Think FAT VAMPIRE for MG or THE MONSTER SQUAD.)
+Think FAT VAMPIRE for or something like Molly Harper’s books for YA.)